Edinburgh-Stingers-IHC/constitution/README.md

 * assessing player capability for games and creating the team line up for games based on the abilities or the capability \[in terms of H\&S] of individual players plus the level of opposing teams.
 * bringing players up to standards of play that would permit lesser ability players to participate in games against poorer ability teams i.e. like for like.
 The emphasis will be on best team performance in the game however to meet the club’s policy on equality the Team Manager and Head Coach shall endeavour to ensure that ALL players receive equal game time when selecting teams.
 In this objective they will also coordinate with the Fixtures secretary to balance ability levels of opposing teams

-The Head Coach, because of the technical requirements of the post, will be required to provide an overview of the season past and his recommendations for the coming season in terms of strategic improvements at the AGM.

 Players may be scratched from the team selection where a noncompliance with this constitution has been observed.
-This decision will be made by the Team Manager in conjunction with the Head Coach and the Chairman.
+This decision will be made by the Team Manager in conjunction with the Head Coach and the Chair.

 **4.1.12 Bench Coach**
 The Bench Coach is in total control of activities before during and after any game.
 He/she alone is responsible for bench discipline and game strategy.
 The Bench Coach will be required to present information and/or report regarding the on-ice discipline of players should a disciplinary meeting be called.
 The Bench Coach may not be a player member of the team during a game \[SIH Rule].
 Where no Bench Coach is available, the position is filled by the Team Manager and where he cannot participate, then the Captain will be responsible for maintaining on and off ice discipline and control.